digao-dalpiaz/DzNoteEditor/README.md

 - x86 Assembly

 Note: This list is based on last version of SynEdit (date: 01/23/2019).
 You may have a different list if you install another version.
 The list is automatically created based on installed syntax highlighters of SynEdit (auto-detected).

+## CnPack CnWizards conflict

+If you are using CnWizards, you need to deactivate TStrings property editor because CnWizars overwrites my property editor.

+Follow stes bellow:

+1. Go to the CnPack menu into Delphi.
+2. Choose Options.
+3. Go to the Property Editor tab.
+4. Select String List Editor item.
+5. Uncheck "Enabled" on right panel.
+6. Click OK.

+To ensure this configuration take effect, please close and re-open Delphi.